 This could be any parent’s story, which is an unfortunate reality in cyberspace today, but this

-mom’s story is about her 12 year old daughter, the messaging app KIK, and online predators.
+mom’s story is about her 12-year-old daughter, the messaging app KIK, and online predators.

 The mom, who requested to remain anonymous, said that she keeps tabs on her children, always knows where they are and who they are with, and checks their mobile devices frequently.
 While reviewing her 12-year-old daughter’s online activity, she came across screenshots of conversations in the messaging app KIK.
 What she read sent her into an emotional tailspin.

-As she scrolled through the ipad’s camera roll, she read pieces of conversations between her daughter and men who said they were in their mid 20’s.
+As she scrolled through the iPad’s camera roll, she read pieces of conversations between her daughter and men who said they were in their mid 20’s.

 In several separate conversations, the mother read that these adult men were seeking information from her 12-year-old daughter.
 They were asking questions about where she lived and how they could meet up with her.
-There were also vulgar images and videos of adults having sex with tweens and teens as well as some depicting oral sex between grown men and a young girls.
+There were also vulgar images and videos of adults having sex with tweens and teens as well as some depicting oral sex between grown men and young girls.

 Kik Messenger isn’t the only messaging app with a reputation for widespread online predator use.
 Any app or gaming platform with a private chat feature can leave your child susceptible to communication from strangers and/or online predators.

 What this smart mom figured out next was that her daughter had been groomed by these men.
 “Grooming” is the process by which a predator draws a victim in, establishes trust, alienates them from family, friends, and parents in order to sexually abuse or to exploit them.

 If this caring mom had not picked up her daughter’s iPad that day, had she not checked the history and photo stream, this story could have ended very differently.

 She said, “I’m just glad I found it now.
 We could have been trying to get these messages because she was missing.
 I’m glad I found it before something more happened,” she said.

 An Easier Way To Keep Your Child Safe?
 Social Judo.